-MASTER SUBSCRIPTION AGREEMENT
+MASTER SUBSCRIPTION (SERVICES) AGREEMENT

 THIS MASTER SUBSCRIPTION AGREEMENT GOVERNS CUSTOMER’S ACQUISITION AND USE OF GRENE ROBOTICS SERVICES.
 CAPITALIZED TERMS HAVE THE DEFINITIONS SET FORTH HEREIN.

 IF CUSTOMER REGISTERS FOR A FREE TRIAL OF GRENE ROBOTICS SERVICES OR FOR FREE SERVICES, THE APPLICABLE PROVISIONS OF THIS AGREEMENT WILL ALSO GOVERN THAT FREE TRIAL OR THOSE FREE SERVICES.